ANTONYMATHENGE/Portfolio-/README.md

 ## Technologies Used
 * CSS
 * HTML
-##Live Demo
+###Demo
- *To get access to a live demo click this link  https://peter-wachira.github.io
+ * To get access to a live demo click this link  https://peter-wachira.github.io

 ### License
 * MIT License